-Devices which are equipped with a selected "Brake" function use a special sequence for switching off the output stage (⇒ p.
-21).
+Devices which are equipped with a selected "Brake" function use a special sequence for switching off the output stage (⇒ p.21).

-The built-in restart lock -AS- can be used to switch off the drive via a positive-action (approved by Trade Liability Association) safety relay, so that personnel safety is ensured at the drive shaft $(\Rightarrow p.
-69)$.
+The -AS- option can be used to switch off the drive via a positive-action (approved by the Trade Liability Association) safety relay, so that personnel safety is ensured at the drive shaft (⇒ p.91).